 The Old Salisbury Log Courthouse

-Wayne County’s first seat of justice was built in 1811, in the now extinct town of Salisbury, which was located between Centerville and Richmond off the National Road.
+Wayne County’s first log courthouse (1812-1818) was the seat of justice (built in 1811).
+It was originally built in the now extinct town of Salisbury, which was located between Centerville and Richmond off the National Road.
 The log courthouse was used for many purposes over the years after Salisbury lost the county seat to Centerville.
 Being that the building was made of logs, it was disassembled many times and relocated where needed.
 It was once used as four small apartments in the City of Richmond, and was also once located near the Centerville School.
 In 1998, the courthouse was reconstructed at its present site behind the Mansion House.
 It is the only original log court house still standing in the old northwest territory.
-The courthouse is open during special city activities and upon request
+The courthouse is open during special city activities and upon request.

 All historical information and images, courtesy of Inezeta Stiver.